nix4cyber/n4c/README.md

 nix develop --refresh github:nix4cyber/n4c#<category>
 ```

-Categories include "all" or one of "osint", "web", "wifi".
+Categories include "all" or one of "osint", "web", "network".
 For example, to start the OSINT environment, you would run:

 ## Alias